Eric Clapton’s Unplugged – The Story Behind the Acoustic Reinvention of Layla

-No doubt, the original recording of “Layla” featuring Duane Allman is one of the most iconic songs in the history of rock and roll music.
-Yet, a song that was already so well known, became even more popular, especially among the younger casual audience, when Eric decided to “acoustify” it.
+There’s no denying that the original recording of Layla, featuring Duane Allman, is one of the most iconic songs in rock and roll history.
+However, a track already legendary in its own right became even more popular—particularly among a younger, casual audience—when Eric Clapton decided to give it an acoustic makeover.

-On January 16, 1992, Eric Clapton, Andy Fairweather Low, Steve Ferrone, Chuck Leavell, Ray Cooper, and Nathan East assembled together at the Bray Film Studios, Windsor, England in front of an audience of around 300.
-The goal was to film a tv show – a live concert for the purpose of the MTV Unplugged series.
+On January 16, 1992, Clapton, along with Andy Fairweather Low, Steve Ferrone, Chuck Leavell, Ray Cooper, and Nathan East, gathered at Bray Film Studios in Windsor, England.
+Performing in front of an intimate audience of around 300 people, they set out to film a live concert for MTV’s Unplugged series.

-At that time nobody dreamed that this would become the best-selling live album of all time, selling 26 million copies worldwide.
-Clapton even had a bet with one of the members for $100, arguing that there’s absolutely no chance the record will ever become popular.
+At the time, no one could have predicted that this recording would become the best-selling live album of all time, moving over 26 million copies worldwide.
+In fact, Clapton himself even bet $100 with one of the band members, confident that the album would never become popular.

 Birth of an Idea